 Located just south of Piedmont Park and along the BeltLine, the Historic Fourth Ward Park is another great outdoor space for both kids and adults.
 With large lawns, playgrounds, an outdoor theater, skatepark, athletic field and a scenic lake, the park is the perfect place to spend the day.
 It even features a large, multi-jet splashpad to help you cool off during the hottest parts of the day.
 In addition, the park’s location on the BeltLine gives you easy access to the many attractions along the trail – like nearby Ponce City Market, Illuminarium Atlanta or any one of the many restaurants in the area.

 Located downtown, the World of Coke is one of the city’s largest attractions.
 With a tour exploring the bottling process, a sampling room and even a 3D theater, it’s an easy way to stay cool and learn more about a product that so many of us know and love!
 The sampling room features more than 100 different sodas from all around the world, which alone makes the admission price more than worth it!
 Tickets range from $15-19 per person, but it’s a fun way to spend an afternoon, and the best part – it’s located right next to Centennial Olympic Park, the Georgia Aquarium, SkyView Atlanta and more!

 Museum of Design Atlanta

-So whether you want to spend your summer indoors, or enjoy the great outdoors despite the heat, there are plenty of options throughout metro Atlanta to keep the kids entertained!
-Tell us how you and your family enjoy creating summer memories together on one of our social media sites!
+Whether you want to spend your summer indoors or enjoy the great outdoors despite the heat, there are plenty of options throughout metro Atlanta to keep the kids entertained!